2026 City Council elections

 Am I on the electoral register in Reykjavík?

-If you are unsure whether you are on the electoral register in Reykjavík, you can look it up on the website of Registers Iceland.
+If you're unsure whether you're on the electoral register in Reykjavík, you can check the electoral register records on the Registers Iceland website starting April 10.

 How many polling stations are there?